 - Haven't gotten relief from home remedies or medicines you bought at a store without a prescription.

 The exact cause of nonallergic rhinitis is unknown.

-- Weather changes.
-Temperature or humidity changes can trigger the membranes inside your nose to swell and cause a runny or stuffy nose.
+- Weather.
+Changes in temperature or humidity can trigger swelling in the lining of the nose.
+This can cause a runny or stuffy nose.

-- Prolonged use of decongestant nasal drops or sprays.
-Using over-the-counter decongestant nasal drops or sprays (Afrin, Dristan, others) for more than a few days can actually cause more-severe nasal congestion when the decongestant wears off, often called rebound congestion.
+- Using nose sprays or drops for a long time.
+Don't use store-bought decongestant drops or sprays oxymetazoline (Afrin, Dristan, others) for more than a few days.
+A stuffy nose or other symptoms might get worse when the decongestant wears off.
+This is often called rebound congestion.

 Nonallergic rhinitis might be linked to: